This post is also available in: Italiano (Italian) Deutsch (German) 日本語 (Japanese)

 CAD centralizes product design into an automated 3D environment.
 Any engineering design usually starts in CAD.
 No matter if it’s a PCB (printed circuit board) for a gaming console or an automotive application like a custom roll cage for a Corvette, CAD is the ideal all-in-one 3d modeling environment.
 CAD incorporates a single-sourced library and cloud-based data management.
 This facilitates easy access to saved schematics, schematic symbols, 2D drawings, 2D footprints, and 3D models.

-Once a CAD model is completed, the CAD file can then be loaded into CAM software.
+Once a CAD model is complete, the CAD file can transfer into CAM software.
 Autodesk Fusion 360 integrates CAD and CAM into one friendly and accessible environment.

 With 3D CAD, engineers can choose from preloaded models like doors and windows or start from scratch by utilizing fill-in parameters.

 CAD modeling software provide several advantages over traditional drafting techniques, such as:

 - Increased accuracy for 2D drawing precise dimensions

 - Access to libraries of routinely used items such as doors, windows, and manufacturing parts

 - The ability to quickly adjust parts of a drawing without needing to start over